 As you may know, we’re in the middle of a kitchen renovation and today’s project goes hand-in-hand.
 Let’s make a DIY Cookbook Stand!
-This cookbook stand not only allows for perfect visibility while you’re cooking or baking up your culinary masterpiece, but the clear acrylic sheet will protect those precious pages that somehow hold the answers to life, love, and a full belly.
+This cookbook holder not only allows for perfect visibility on your kitchen counter while you’re cooking or baking up your culinary masterpiece, practicing on your favorite recipes, or grandma’s beloved recipe cards, but the clear acrylic sheet will protect those precious pages that somehow hold the answers to life, love, and a full belly (aka spills and splatters).
 But wait… there’s more!
-I designed it so that it folds completely flat so it can easily be stored in a kitchen drawer or bookshelf.
+I designed it so that it folds completely flat for easy storage in a kitchen drawer or bookshelf, saving you valuable counter space.
+While it can hold heavy cookbooks quite easily, if you’re more tech savvy, you can even use this cookbook stand for your tablet or other electronic device!
 I’m thrilled to partner with Arrow Fastener on this project.

 How To Make A DIY Cookbook Stand

 - Speed square

 - Table saw

 - Frame clamp

 - (1) 1 x 2 x 8-foot board

 - (1) 11 x 14-inch acrylic sheet